-Current research and clinical trials are indicating Vitamin D supplements might be a simple preventative measure from contracting this virus.
-These trails also show Vitamin D supplementation may lessen the severity and long-term effects of COVID-19.
+Current research and clinical trials are indicating Vitamin D supplements might be a simple preventative measure.
+These trails also show Vitamin D supplementation may help lessen the severity and long-term effects of COVID-19.
 Now is the perfect time to get your brand into the Vitamin D market especially within the United States (US).

 Obtaining Vitamin D Naturally

 Our main, natural source of Vitamin D comes from the power of the sun.
 We naturally produce Vitamin D as the sun synthesizes the cholesterol found in the layers of our skin.
 However, those individuals living at latitudes greater than 34 degrees north do not see enough sunshine, especially during the winter, to generate the amount of Vitamin D they need for optimal functioning.

 In the US, the 34-degree latitude line runs through the middle of Arizona, New Mexico, Oklahoma, and Arkansas, and the southern boundary of Tennesse and North Carolina.
 This means most of the US population including those living in major cities like San Francisco, Chicago, New York, Philidelphia, Boston, and Washington D.C. are not getting the amount of Vitamin D they need from exposure to the sun.